roaked/roaked.github.io/content/docs/2code/1drone/_index.md

 ## 1 RedBull Racing

 The world of Red Bull drone racing stands at the intersection of high-speed competition and very advanced technology.
 In this exhilarating arena, unmanned aerial vehicles (UAVs) navigate intricate courses filled with obstacles, pushing the limits of flight capabilities and piloting skills.
-To revolutionize this dynamic sport, our project aims to integrate advanced AI, computer vision, and simulated dynamics to elevate drone performance and safety within the competitive realm.
+To revolutionize this dynamic sport, I developped a model that aims to integrate advanced AI, computer vision, and simulated dynamics to elevate drone performance and safety within the competitive realm.

 ## 2 Overview